Conversions for optimization

 - If you enable this setting and use manual bidding, your bids won’t be automated, but data for the conversion actions you've enabled will still be available in the "Conv. opt" columns.

 - Example: Say you want to track two types of conversion actions on your site.
 You’d like to track each time a customer puts something in their shopping cart, and each time a customer completes an online sale.
-In this scenario, you only want to attribute conversion value to the completed online sales.
-Enable the "Optimization" setting for the online sales conversion action, then apply an automated bid strategy to allow AdWords to attempt to get you as many online sales as possible while ignoring the shopping cart action.
+In this scenario, you only want optimize for the completed online sales.
+Disable the "Optimization" setting for the shopping cart conversion action, then apply an automated bid strategy to allow AdWords to attempt to get you as many online sales as possible while ignoring the shopping cart action.

 See more articles about conversions